Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Related Work

-Two notable works have built off of GReaT: TapTap \citep{zhang_generative_2023} pretrains full or Distilled-GPT2 \citep{gpt2} on a variety of tabular data before fine-tuning on a downstream tabular synthesis task, while Tabula \citep{zhao_tabula_2023} explores methods of preprocessing the training data to be more-easily modeled by LLMs.
-Other LLM-based works have adapted these recent advances to relational tables \citep{solatorio_realtabformer_2023}, or used the emergent abilities of very large models such as GPT-4 to generate synthetic data using In-Context Learning in place of fine-tuning \citep{seedat_curated_2024}.
-Many of these prior LLM-based works are training techniques and may be applied in concert with Tabby: we demonstrate this using GReaT, TapTap and Tabula in Section~\ref{sec:eval}.
+\textbf{LLMs:} A small, but growing, body of work has applied LLMs' flexible modeling abilities to tables.
+GReaT \citep{borisov_language_2022} is a method to convert tabular data into a sentence format compatible with LLMs, then ``shuffling" the order in which columns occur for each row to improve the modeling of inter-column dependencies.
+TapTap \citep{zhang_generative_2023} pretrains LMs on a variety of tabular data before fine-tuning on a downstream table synthesis task, while Tabula \citep{zhao_tabula_2023} explores methods of preprocessing the training data to decrease sequence length.
+Other LLM-based works have adapted these advances to relational tables \citep{solatorio_realtabformer_2023}, or used the emergent abilities of very large models such as GPT-4 to generate synthetic data using In-Context Learning in place of fine-tuning \citep{seedat_curated_2024}.
+Many of these works can be used in concert with Tabby, as demonstrated in Section~\ref{sec:eval}, and they offer the additional advantage over other architectures of enabling pretrained tabular models to adapt effectively to new datasets.

 \textbf{MoE Architectures:} The key innovation of Tabby is the application of Gated Mixture of Expert (MoE) layers \citep{gatedmoe1, gatedmoe2} for LLM table synthesis.
 MoE layers have enjoyed utility in multitask \citep{moemultitask1, moemultitask2} and multimodal learning \citep{moemultimodal1, moemultimodal3}, by creating sets of model parameters dedicated to a specific task.